tleeds1/sign-language-action-recognition/README.md

-A repo using LTSM to recognise sign language
+A repo using LSTM to recognise sign language